spiral/docs/framework/container.md

 }
 ```

 > Attention, a lot of people do not reccomend to use Service Locators/Container in your code and switch purelly for Dependecy Injection, it is going to be very important for you to understand [proc and cons of both methodics](https://www.google.com/search?q=service+locator+vs+dependency+injection) (especially code testability).
-You can read about how to make container bindings and bootloading your application [here](/framework/bootloaders.md).
+You can read about how to make container bindings and bootload your application [here](/framework/bootloaders.md).

 Check this list of default spiral and application component bindings: